invalidusernamecalled/connect_wifi_terminal/README.md

 <SUP> Link - [Changes to Windows API impact network scanning request](https://learn.microsoft.com/en-us/windows/win32/nativewifi/wi-fi-access-location-changes)

-You might come accross the following (or similar) message when running the script.
+You might come accross the following (or similar) message when running a scan from the script.

 ```
 Network shell commands need location permission to access WLAN information.
 Turn on Location services on the Location page in Privacy & security settings.